 Respiratory health conditions such as bronchitis, lung cancer, and emphysema are common in people who are addicted to smoking marijuana and cigarettes.
 Marijuana, cocaine can severely damage the lungs and lead to some serious respiratory deficits.
 Opioids abuse can block air from entering into lungs, cause slow breathing and worsen asthma symptoms.

 The following drugs can lead to respiratory deficits:

 - Gamma-Hydroxybutyrate (GHB)

 Deaths due to substance addiction have significantly increased in the last couple of decades.
 No other preventable health diseases have caused more disabilities, illnesses, and death than drugs and alcohol addiction.
 Currently, 1 out of every 4 deaths occurs due to tobacco, alcohol, and legal or illegal drug abuse.

 Addiction is a severe chronic disease and can lead to one or more dangerous consequences.
 It is always smart to identify the signs of addiction in you or your loved ones and seek medical assistance.

-Thankfully, you can count on effective options such as IOP programs, intensive inpatient treatments, support groups, therapies, sober living homes, and more to help yourself or your loved one through addiction recovery.
-But make sure you don’t wait to find a reputable medical facility as delay can make the symptoms even worse.
+Thankfully, you can count on effective options such as IOP programs, ibogaine treatments, support groups, therapies, sober living homes, and more to help you or your loved one through addiction recovery.
+But make sure you don’t wait to contact a reputable medical facility, as delay can worsen the symptoms.